programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 **_Is it possible to exclude particular names from the output ahead of geo-resolution?_**

 This is not possible to do when treating the Geoparser as a blackbox.
-Currently we don’t specify a command line option with a list of names to exclude.
-But this is something we will consider adding in future releases.
+Currently there isn't a command line option with a list of names to exclude.
+But this is something that will be considered in future releases.

 **_Is it possible to specify/vary the context size used when disambiguating locations?_**